Bronze Age Gold from Wales

 Material

-silver, sterling standard
+Silver, sterling standard

 Location

-Collections Online is updated regularly, but please confirm that a work remains on display before making a special visit.
+Collections Online is updated regularly, but please confirm that an object remains on display before making a special visit.

 Comments are currently unavailable.
 We apologise for the inconvenience.